Short films in the spotlight

 Wes had to hire a team to build out the technology, applications, and website to distribute these films, pay to acquire the rights and license to show them, then market them and acquire customers.
 No small task.

-Working with CNote CDFI-partner CDC, Wes was able to get a small business loan that gave Miniflix the capital they needed to launch their app and buy the first 50 titles.
+Working with CNote-partner CDC Small Business Finance (CDC), Wes was able to get a small business loan that gave Miniflix the capital they needed to launch their app and buy the first 50 titles.
 That loan was critical to the early stages of the company and helped them grow to where they are today.

 Small films, lasting impact